MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-corporate-owned-work-profile-enroll.md

 # Set up Intune enrollment of Android Enterprise corporate-owned devices with work profile

-Android Enterprise supports Android Enterprise corporate-owned devices with a work profile.
-This scenario is for single user devices intended for corporate and personal use.
+Android Enterprise corporate-owned devices with a work profile are single user devices intended for corporate and personal use.

+End users can keep their work and personal data separate and are guaranteed that their personal data and applications will remain private.
+Admins can control some settings and features for the entire device, including:

+- Setting requirements for the device password
+- Controlling Bluetooth and data roaming
+- Configuring factory reset protection

 Intune helps you deploy apps and settings to Android Enterprise corporate-owned devices with work profile.
 For specific details about Android Enterprise, see [Android enterprise requirements](https://support.google.com/work/android/answer/6174145?hl=en&ref_topic=6151012).